Ahmed Sékou Touré: Politics and trade unions

 In 1957, he organized the Union Générale des Travailleurs d'Afrique Noire, a common trade union centre for French West Africa.
 He was a leader of the RDA, working closely with Félix Houphouët-Boigny, who later was elected as president of the Ivory Coast.
 In 1956, Touré was elected Guinea's deputy to the French National Assembly and mayor of Conakry, positions he used to criticize the French colonial regime.

 Touré served for some time as a representative of African groups in France, where he worked to negotiate for the independence of France's African colonies.

 In September 1958, Guinea participated in the referendum on the new Constitution of France.
 On acceptance of the new constitution, French overseas territories had the option of choosing to continue their existing status, to move toward full integration into metropolitan France, or to acquire the status of an autonomous republic in the new quasi-federal French Community.
 If, however, they rejected the new constitution, they would become independent forthwith.
 French President Charles de Gaulle made it clear that a country pursuing the independent course would no longer receive French economic and financial aid or retain French technical and administrative officers.

 In 1958, Touré's PDG, pushed for a "No" in the French Union referendum sponsored by the French government.
 Upon hearing of Touré's choice on the matter, General de Gaulle responded, "Then all you have to do is vote 'no'.
 I pledge myself that nobody will stand in the way of your independence."
 The French also threatened to cut off all their aid to Guinea in the event that the colony voted to become independent of France.
 The electorate of Guinea rejected the new constitution overwhelmingly, and Guinea accordingly became an independent state on 2 October 1958, with Touré, leader of Guinea's strongest labor union, as president.
 Guinea was thus the only African colony to vote for immediate independence rather than continued association with France, and hence was the only French colony to decline participation in the new French Community when it became independent in 1958.
 In any event, the rest of Francophone Africa gained effective independence two years later in 1960.

-In response to the vote for immediate and total independence, the vindictive French settlers and colonialists in Guinea were quite dramatic in severing ties with Guinea, with many French civil servants destroying Guinean infrastructure as they departed Guinea as an act of vengeance for Guineans voting to become independent.
+In response to the vote for immediate and total independence, the French in Guinea were dramatic in severing ties with Guinea, with many French civil servants destroying Guinean infrastructure as they departed Guinea as an act of vengeance for Guineans voting to become independent.
 The Washington Post observed how brutal the French were in tearing down all what they thought was their contributions to Guinea: "In reaction, and as a warning to other French-speaking territories, the French pulled out of Guinea over a two-month period, taking everything they could with them.
 They unscrewed light bulbs, removed plans for sewage pipelines in Conakry, the capital, and even burned medicines rather than leave them for the Guineans."